johnbender/jqm-rails/doc/post.md

 ### Notes

+1. StatCounter "Mobile vs Desktop": http://gs.statcounter.com/#mobile_vs_desktop-ww-monthly-201103-201203
+2. StatCounter "Top 9 Mobile Browsers": http://gs.statcounter.com/#mobile_browser-ww-monthly-201103-201203
-1. Thanks to some helpful attendants of my RailsConf talk for informing me about using erb in the asset pipeline!
+3. Thanks to some helpful attendants of my RailsConf talk for informing me about using erb in the asset pipeline!
+If that's you please contact me on [twitter](http://twitter.com/johnbender) or [github](https://github.com/johnbender).
-2. If you find errors please fork the [sample application repository](https://github.com/johnbender/jqm-rails/blob/master/doc/post.md), make the alteration to `doc/post.md` and submit a pull request.
+4. If you find errors please fork the [sample application repository](https://github.com/johnbender/jqm-rails/blob/master/doc/post.md), make the alteration to `doc/post.md` and submit a pull request.
-3. If you found the article worthwhile you can follow me on twitter [@johnbender](http://twitter.com/johnbender) or check out my personal blog at [johnbender.us](http://johnbender.us).
+5. If you found the article worthwhile you can follow me on twitter [@johnbender](http://twitter.com/johnbender) or check out my personal blog at [johnbender.us](http://johnbender.us).